Bytespeicher/3D_Printer/README.md

     - *for photos documenting the design, build and test process*
 - `name_of_your_project/references`
     - *for reference files like 2D-drawings, CAD-files, reference photos etc.*

+### markings
+If you want your object printed by someone in the hackerspace (because e.g. you can't find the time), create a file called `PLEASE_PRINT_ME` in your project folder.
+You can detail your desired print parameters in the file.
+Beware: The material costs are on you.

+If you don't know anything about 3D-design or CAD but want an object printed, mark your [wishlist](https://github.com/Bytespeicher/3D_Printer/wishlist) entry with the words `PLEASE_DESIGN_ME` or create a file of the same name in your project folder.
+This only works if you detailed your project enough and/or if you've given enough reference material.
+(Also there needs to be someone with too much free time.)